We live and die together

 - 7:16 I’m celebrating here.
 I’m so happy because I now know I can trust you completely.

-The Greek word is often translated “holiness,” with the phrase more literally translated, “perfecting holiness in fear of God.”
+The phrase is more literally translated, “perfecting holiness in fear of God.”
+The Greek word is often translated “holiness.”

 This earlier letter that Paul talks about is known among Bible experts as the “Severe Letter” or the “Letter of Tears.”
 Some scholars say this painful letter, which Paul also refers to in 2 Corinthians 2:3-4, is lost.
 Others say the letter is at least partly preserved in the hard-hitting chapters of 2 Corinthians 10—13.